Stelios Haji-Ioannou

 Sir Stelios Haji-Ioannou (Στέλιος Χατζηιωάννου; born 14 February 1967) is a Greek Cypriot entrepreneur.
-Born into a wealthy ship-owning family, he is best known for founding the low-cost airline easyJet and the Stelmar shipping line with start-up funds provided by his father, Loucas. easyJet's foundation in 1995 marked the beginning of a series of ventures marketed under the "easy" brand, managed by easyGroup and chaired by Haji-Ioannou.
+Born into a wealthy ship-owning family, he is best known for founding the low-cost airline easyJet and the Stelmar shipping line with start-up funds provided by his father, Loucas.
+EasyJet's foundation in 1995 marked the beginning of a series of ventures marketed under the "easy" brand, managed by easyGroup and chaired by Haji-Ioannou.

 Early life

-Stelios Haji-Ioannou was born in Athens on 14 February 1967, the second of three children of Nedi (née Potsos) and Loucas Haji-Ioannou.
+Stelios Haji-Ioannou was born in Athens, Greece on 14 February 1967, the second of three children of Nedi (née Misirli) and Loucas Haji-Ioannou.
 He has an elder brother, Polys, and a younger sister, Clelia.
 Both of his siblings have a large stake in easyJet.
 His father's family originates from the village of Pedoulas high in the Troodos Mountains of Cyprus, while his mother is from the village of Laneia at the foot of the mountains.
 After his secondary education in Athens, he studied economics at the London School of Economics, graduating with a BSc in 1987.
-He went on to obtain an MSc in Shipping, Trade & Finance from Bayes Business School.
-He was later awarded four honorary doctorates from Bayes Business School, Liverpool John Moores University, Newcastle Business School, and Cranfield University.
+He went on to obtain an MSc in Shipping, Trade & Finance from City University Business School.
+He was later awarded four honorary doctorates from City University Business School, Liverpool John Moores University, Newcastle Business School, and Cranfield University.

 Early career

-A self-labelled "serial entrepreneur", Haji-Ioannou started working in 1988 for his father's already successful shipping business, Troodos Shipping Co Ltd. At 25, Haji-Ioannou received £30 million from his father, that he used to set up his own shipping company, Stelmar Shipping.
+Haji-Ioannou started working in 1988 for his father's already successful shipping business, Troodos Shipping Co Ltd. At 25, Haji-Ioannou received £30 million from his father, that he used to set up his own shipping company, Stelmar Shipping.
 Haji-Ioannou floated the company on the New York Stock Exchange in 2001.
 In 2005, Stelmar Shipping was sold to the OSG Group for approximately $1.3 billion.

-Exonerated in shipping accident
+MT Haven shipping accident

 In April 1991, a Troodos-owned VLCC oil tanker suffered a disaster that resulted in six deaths and spilt about 50,000 tons of crude oil into the sea, becoming arguably the Mediterranean's worst-ever ecological disaster.
 The tanker, M/T Haven, was an elderly vessel, formerly the Amoco Haven, sister ship of the ill-starred Amoco Cadiz that had foundered in 1978.
 Haji-Ioannou was accused of poor maintenance and charged in Italy with manslaughter, in addition to intimidating and attempting to bribe witnesses.
 Haji-Ioannou blamed the accident on an error by one of the surviving crew members.
 He and his father were acquitted by the jury.
 Subsequent civil demands for compensation were also dismissed by the courts.